happyfish100/fastkengine/README.md

-FastKEngine is a knowledge base engine.
+FastKEngine is a knowledge engine based keywords matching.

 * Format